Partition Recovery: Recover Lost Partitions and Data

 Access the Partition from Linux

 Just because you can’t access a partition from Windows doesn’t always mean the partition is deleted.
-It’s possible that the partition is simply using an unsupported file system.
+If you were given the hard drive or purchased it second-hand, it’s possible that the partition is simply using an unsupported file system.
 That’s why we recommend you boot into a live Linux environment and attempt to access it from there.

 1. Download a Linux distribution like Ubuntu.